AdaCore/gtkada/docs/gtkada_ug/getting_started.rst

 LD_LIBRARY_PATH.

 You may also need the :file:`libgtkada-xxx.so` file.
-This dependency is optional since gtkada supports both static and dynamic linking, so by e.g. using `gtkada-config --static` or by using :file:`gtkada_static.gpr`, you will end up linking with :file:`libgtkada.a`.
+This dependency is optional since gtkada supports both static and dynamic linking, depending on how your project sets up the library type in :file:`gtkada.gpr`.
+You might chose to link with the static library :file:`libgtkada.a` for convenience.

 Under Windows, you need to distribute the following files and directories along with your application, and respect the original directory set up: